Fcornaire/TF.EX/README.md

    ```

 2. Launch the .sln with your favorite IDE
-3. Do some modification and build.
+3. Do some modifications and build.
 If you didn't change Towerfall original installation folder, the mod dll will be copied automatically each build to your game Towerfall directory.
-Be aware that except of Core.dll, the other are copied to the root of Towerfall installation directory which let's us debug.
+Be aware that with the exception of Core.dll, the others are copied to the root of Towerfall installation directory which lets us debug.
-4. Launch Towefall and on the main screen, open the Dev console wih the key ² (If not opening, ensure you enabled dev console in the game settings) and enter the following command
+4. Launch Towerfall and on the main screen, open the Dev console wih the key ² (If not opening, ensure you enabled dev console in the game settings) and enter the following command

 ```
 test LMS 0 1 42 2
 ```

-A LastManStanding game should be running in a GGRS [SyncTestSession](https://github.com/gschup/ggrs/wiki/2.-Sessions#sessionbuilder)
+A Last Man Standing game should be running in a GGRS [SyncTestSession](https://github.com/gschup/ggrs/wiki/2.-Sessions#sessionbuilder)

 <!-- ROADMAP -->

 ## Roadmap

-As you can guess, this project is still WIP and missing a lot of feature:
+As you can guess, this project is still WIP and missing a lot of features:

 - [ ] Automatically bump the version (meta + tag)
-- [ ] Refacto (There is a lot of thing i want to refactor)
+- [ ] Refactor (There is a lot of things I want to refactor)
 - [x] Less restrictive controller
 - [ ] Fix bugs
-- [x] Fix desynchronization (Atleat netplay code wise should be fine)
+- [x] Fix desynchronization (At least netplay code wise should be fine)
-- [ ] Support for all versus map
+- [ ] Support for all versus maps
-- [ ] Check Twiligh Spear CrackedWall with teams on level 7
+- [ ] Check Twilight Spire CrackedWall with teams on level 7
 - [ ] Support all items
 - [ ] Support 4 players (FFA and 2V2 teams )
 - [x] Integrate the replay viewer in the menu

 ## Contributing

-Whats the point of Github without contrib ?
+What's the point of Github without contributions?
 Any contributions you make are **greatly appreciated**.
-But since there is a ton of things to do, i advise either contact me directly or create an issue explaining the missing feature or the bug fix before starting to code.
-This is only to know what you are tying to do, provide help if needed and check if it's not already done or in the work 😉
+But since there is a ton of things to do, I advise either contact me directly or create an issue explaining the missing feature or the bug fix before starting to code.
+This is only so I know what you are tying to do, provide help if needed and check if it's not already done or in the works 😉

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/cool-feature`)